 How to make chicken yakhni

-Tips to make and store yakhni
+Tips to make the best yakhni

 - Adjust the salt and pepper to taste as different salt types vary in intensity.
 I cook with Himalayan pink salt and a little goes a long way!

-More gut-friendly recipes to try
+More cozy soups to try

 Ingredients

-- 1.5 pound whole chicken
+- 2 pound chicken legs and thighs

 - 4 cloves garlic